-- Appropriate facilities, technical capabilities and equipment are installed for recycling the used batteries.
-The designated officer from Ministry take decision about authorization.
+- Appropriate facilities, technical capabilities, and equipment are installed for recycling the used batteries.
+The designated officer from Ministry take decisions about authorization.

-- The officer designated by the Ministry or an agency designated by it shall take decision on application for registration within 90 days of receipt of application form.
+- The officer designated by the Ministry or an agency designated by it shall take a decision on an application for registration within 90 days of receipt of the application form.

 - An application for the renewal of registration shall be made in Form VI at least six months before its expiry.

-- The reasonable opportunity to the applicant of being heard, refuse to grant registration provided by Ministry.
+- The reasonable opportunity for the applicant of being heard, or refuse to grant registration is provided by Ministry.

 - Monitoring of compliance is done by the State Pollution Control Board after granting the authorization.

 - The registration granted under this rule shall be in force for a period of two years from the date of issue or from the date of renewal unless suspended or cancelled earlier.